What to Do When Your Baby Wakes Up Every Hour

 It’s 2 a.m.
 You’re just sliding into sleep when you hear a squeak from the bassinet.
 You say, “Oh, please…please…just another few minutes, sweetie!”
 But you’re already awake—waiting for the next cry—and slumberland is fast disappearing in your rearview mirror.

 Your baby’s sleep cycle (the full circuit from light to deep to light NREM sleep…plus a bit of REM) lasts only 60 minutes.
-So, about every hour, she’ll enter a light sleep…or even briefly wake and make a short moan or squawk.
+So, about every hour, your baby will enter a light sleep…or even briefly wake up and make a short moan or squawk.

 Unless she’s wailing, give your little friend a few moments to soothe herself and dive right back into sleep.
-If she’s swaddled and you’re playing a rough and rumbly white noise, she should settle within 30 seconds.
+If she’s swaddled, and you’re playing a rough and rumbly white noise, she should settle within 30 seconds.
+We created the SNOO bassinet for this very purpose.

 However, if your princess insists you attend to her at 1 a.m. (and 3 a.m.…and 4 a.m.), something may be bothering her.
 Noises—from a snoring parent to a passing truck––can jolt her awake each time she returns to light sleep (especially if she has a sensitive temperament).
 But hands down, your baby’s #1 middle-of-the-night, snooze-shattering disturbance is hunger.